mhassan1a/Gaussian-Centered-Cropping/README.md

 Index Terms—Contrastive Learning, Random Cropping, Ran- domness, Data Augmentation, Parametric Random Cropping, Computer Vision.
+#

-###### Submitted to the Department of Computer Science at Hochschule Bonn-Rhein-Sieg in partial fulfillment of the requirements for the degree of Master of Science in Autonomous Systems.
+This project has been submitted by `Mohamed Hassan` to the Department of Computer Science at Hochschule Bonn-Rhein-Sieg in partial fulfillment of the requirements for the degree of Master of Science in Autonomous Systems.

+Supervised by
+- Prof. Dr.-Ing.
+Sebastian Houben
+- Mohammad Wasil, M.Sc.

 ## Folder Hierarchy